RV TV Options

 I'm lucky enough to have a grandfathered Verizon unlimited plan.
 I use a spare phone as a WiFi hot spot, and for $30/month, I have unlimited streaming and an internet connection for my RV wherever I get a decent Verizon signal.
 For me that's everywhere except a small part of the Florida panhandle.

 If you don't have unlimited data, however, streaming can get very expensive, very fast, especially with HD TV.
-Don't be taken in my phone companies that promise "Unlimited Data" but in the fine print, slow down your connection after a certain number of gigabytes.
-You'll hit the limit fairly fast and with the lower-speed connection, you probably won't be able to stream TV (though streaming musing will probably still work).
+Don't be taken in by phone companies that promise "Unlimited Data" but in the fine print, slow down your connection after a certain number of gigabytes.
+You'll hit the limit fairly fast when streaming, and with the lower-speed connection, you may not be able to stream TV (especially HD TV), though streaming music will probably still work.

 Satellite reception is fairly universal in the USA as long as you have a clear view of the sky.
 If you have an external dish on a tripod, it's fairly unusual not to be able to get a signal except in heavily wooded state parks.
 Even there, if you have a long enough cable and accommodating neighbors, you can still do it.
 I once ran 125 feet of cable to my tripod-mounted dish set up near the park bathroom in order to watch the Super Bowl.